airbus/decomon/docs/source/index.md

 We believe that decomon is a complementary tool to existing libraries for the certification of neural networks.

-Since we rely on Tensorflow and not Pytorch, we are opening up the possibility for a new community to formally assess the robustness of their networks, without worrying about the technicality of the implementation.
+Since we rely on [Keras 3](https://keras.io/keras_3/) which allows in particular Tensorflow *and* Pytorch backends, we are opening up the possibility for a new community to formally assess the robustness of their networks, without worrying about the technicality of the implementation.
 In this way, we hope to promote the formal certification of neural networks into safety critical systems.